pagkly/Zed/Investopedia3/Defensive Interval Ratio (DIR).md

 Defensive Interval Ratio (DIR)
 ## What Is the Defensive Interval Ratio (DIR)?

-The defensive interval ratio (DIR), also called the defensive interval period (DIP) or basic defense interval (BDI), is a financial metric that indicates the number of days that a company can operate without needing to access [noncurrent assets](https://www.investopedia.com/terms/n/noncurrent-assets.asp), long-term assets whose full value cannot be obtained within the current accounting year, or additional outside financial resources.
+The defensive interval ratio (DIR), also called the defensive interval period (DIP) or basic defense interval (BDI), is a financial metric that indicates the number of days that a company can operate without needing to access [[noncurrent assets]](https://www.investopedia.com/terms/n/noncurrent-assets.asp), long-term assets whose full value cannot be obtained within the current accounting year, or additional outside financial resources.

 Alternatively, this can be viewed as how long a company can operate while relying only on liquid assets.
-The DIR is sometimes viewed as a financial [efficiency ratio](https://www.investopedia.com/terms/e/efficiencyratio.asp) but is most commonly considered a [liquidity ratio](https://www.investopedia.com/terms/l/liquidityratios.asp).
+The DIR is sometimes viewed as a financial [[efficiency ratio]](https://www.investopedia.com/terms/e/efficiencyratio.asp) but is most commonly considered a [[liquidity ratio]](https://www.investopedia.com/terms/l/liquidityratios.asp).

 ### Key Takeaways